|Nutrition Facts (per serving)|

 This is the perfect salad for your Fourth of July celebration or any summer cookout or gathering.
 Small firm potatoes and chopped hard-boiled eggs make this a delicious potato salad, and the colorful potatoes make it attractive and festive.

 This version is made with a combination of mayonnaise and sour cream.
 Chopped fresh dill and dill relish flavor the dressing perfectly.
 Feel free to use new potatoes or all one color if you prefer.

-- 3 pounds mixed color small potatoes, with Peruvian (purple), small red, and small white or new potatoes
+3 pounds multi-color small potatoes, such as Peruvian purple, red, white or new potatoes

 Scrub potatoes and trim any bruises and other imperfections.
 Cut into 1/2- to 1-inch pieces.

-In a large bowl, combine the warm or cooled potatoes with the diced celery, chopped egg, and onion.
+In a large bowl, combine the potatoes, celery, eggs, and onion.